Goppen/FA-Getting-and-Cleaning-Data/CodeBook.md

 MeanandStd: Identifies the location of the mean and std variables in the "features" table.
 DSmeanstd:  Since the feature file is for the "X" tables, all values have to be shifted by two, in order to match the position in DataSet1.
-DataSet2: New data set with only the mean and std variable.
+DataSet2: New data set with only the mean and std variables.

 # 3) Changes numeric into descriptive values.

 The second column has numeric values referring to the activities.

-Firts the values were changed into factors:
+First the values were changed into factors.

 activity: contains the activities column as factors.